kylophone/AXIA-LUFS/README.md

 AXIA-LUFS
 =========
-An EBU R128 loudness meter for Axia Livewire streams with readouts for momentary (400ms) and short-term (3 sec.) loudness.
+An EBU R128 loudness meter for Axia Livewire streams with short-term (3 sec.) loudness readouts.
+100ms Resolution.

 ###What is Axia Livewire?
 Axia Livewire is an IP networked audio protocol used in broadcast.
 Among other things, it allows for 32767 channels of raw multicast PCM audio distributed over a standard IP network.
 Axia <a href="http://axiaaudio.com/xnodes">nodes</a> are connected to the network and provide audio I/O.